ministryofjustice/cloud-platform-terraform-dms/README.md

  **Continuous replication, especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**

-## Schema migration

-WIP

- **For schema migration, try https://aws.amazon.com/dms/schema-conversion-tool/**

 ## Usage

 For most scenarios, there are only 2 required steps:

- 1. Create a secret in your namespace containing the connection details of both source and destination.
+ 1. Create a kubernetes secret (via `kubectl` or `helm`) in your namespace containing the connection details of both source and destination.
 See the file example/dms-secret.yaml for the structure.

  2. Copy the example/dms.tf file to your namespace/resources dir; while lengthy it should just work unmodified.